ga-wdi-remote/js-functions-hw-drilling/README.md

 ## Submitting Your Work

+When you're ready to submit,

+1. Run the command `npm install` from the directory where `package.json` sits.
+2. Run the command `npm test` from the same directory, and take a screenshot of the output in your terminal.
-When you're ready to submit your work, push the code to your fork on GitHub.
+3. Push your code to your fork of the class repo.
-Then, create an issue on the `wdi-remote-matey` repo using the same convention as before: "Your Name -- w01d04".
-Run the test suite one last time, take screenshot of the output, and paste that screenshot into the issue's body.
-Also include a link that points back to the code on your fork, and a 'comfort' score for your understanding of the material.
+4. File an issue on the class repo titled "Your Name -- w01d04".

+The issue should include:

+-   A link that points back to your fork.

+-   The screenshot you took.

+-   A 'comfort' score on how you feel about the material, from 1 (very uncomfortable) to 5 (very comfortable)